Skip to main content

 Your First App

-This page shows the smallest useful AUSUS program: compile a domain, apply a schema, invoke an action, and read the result back.
+This page shows the smallest useful AUSUS program: bootstrap a domain, invoke an action, and read the result back.
 It is the same shape as ausus/starter's composer boot script.

 If you want the full annotated domain, jump to the HelloInvoice tutorial.
-This page focuses on how the layers connect.
+This page focuses on how an application is bootstrapped.

 The pieces